Rituals. Our intimate ceremonies to make sense of a chaotic world. I wrote previously I have a lot of these.

 My subsequent visits to Capitol Theatre were less memorable.
-They were in 1990 and 1991, to watch The Exorcist III and the godawful Double Impact respectively.
+These were in 1990 and 1991, to watch The Exorcist III and the godawful Double Impact respectively.
 By then, the place was decisively tired, although I still had a wee bit of that “awwww!” feeling when stepping in.
 After Double Impact, I never again watched a movie at Capitol, opting instead for the swanky, modern cineplexes popping up all over Singapore.
 Fast forward to 1998, I read about the permanent closure of the theatre and like many Singaporeans, I felt a pinch of regret.
-One born from a “I should have gone there once more!” sort of afterthought.
+One born from an “I should have gone there once more!” sort of afterthought.
 But like many Singaporeans too, I expected the theatre to be quickly modernised.
-That was, after all, what was happening with several other atas angmo cinemas in the town area.
-Cinemas such as Lido and Orchard.
+That was, after all, what was happening with several other atas angmo cinemas in the town area, such as Lido and Orchard.
 It was sad to see a grand old dame go.
-But we didn’t really believe she would be gone for good or long.
+But we didn’t really believe she would be gone for good or for long.

 Well, she ended up being away for over ten years.